AuDHD · Autism · ADHD · Brain Health · Cluster 3 · Research Poster

 Dopamine transporter variants impair reward, motivation and attention.
-GABA/glutamate imbalance drives sensory amplification and compulsive loops simultaneously in both conditions.
+GABA/glutamate imbalance drives sensory amplification and compulsive loops in both conditions simultaneously.

 🔋

-Masking and chronic sensory processing consume enormous neurological energy.
-This creates mitochondrial allostatic overload — measurably impairing brain energy reserves and accelerating cellular ageing.
+Masking and chronic sensory processing consume enormous neurological energy, creating mitochondrial allostatic overload — measurably impairing brain energy reserves and accelerating cellular ageing.

 🦠

-Altered microbiome diversity in AuDHD reduces SCFA production and serotonin synthesis.
-Gut dysbiosis and leaky gut trigger systemic neuroinflammation that amplifies all symptoms.
+Reduced microbiome diversity in AuDHD reduces SCFA production and serotonin synthesis.
+Gut dysbiosis triggers systemic neuroinflammation that amplifies all symptoms.

 Oxidative Stress

 Confirmed elevated reactive oxygen species in ASD.
-Glutathione depletion impairs the brain's antioxidant defence.
-Over time this damages the prefrontal cortex and hippocampus — the dementia risk pathway.
+Glutathione depletion impairs the brain's antioxidant defence — damaging the prefrontal cortex and hippocampus over time.

 The Masking → Burnout → Mitochondrial Damage Loop

-A 2022 peer-reviewed paper (Mahony & O'Ryan, Frontiers in Psychiatry) proposed and evidenced that social camouflaging (masking) constitutes a distinct form of chronic stress — comparable in biological impact to childhood adversity — that drives allostatic overload and measurable mitochondrial dysfunction.
-This is the mechanism that makes AuDHD burnout a biological event, not a character failing.
+Social camouflaging (masking) constitutes a distinct form of chronic stress — comparable in biological impact to childhood adversity — that drives allostatic overload and measurable mitochondrial dysfunction.
 Burnout is the body's mitochondria running out of reserve capacity after sustained overload.
-Recovery requires active energy restoration — not willpower.
+Recovery requires active energy restoration, not willpower.

 🎯

-Variants in the dopamine transporter gene (DAT1/SLC6A3) and D2/D4 receptor polymorphisms impair dopamine signalling across reward, motivation, attention and social processing circuits.
+Variants in DAT1/SLC6A3 and D2/D4 receptor polymorphisms impair dopamine signalling across reward, motivation, attention and social processing circuits.
 In AuDHD these variants compound — the dopamine system is dysregulated in multiple pathways simultaneously, not just one.
+This is why motivation and initiation are structurally impaired.

 🔋

 Mitochondrial dysfunction affects up to 30% of those with ASD.
-Reduced ATP production impairs neurotransmitter synthesis, neural repair and cellular antioxidant capacity simultaneously.
-In AuDHD the additional metabolic cost of masking and dual-system processing creates a chronic energy deficit that manifests as burnout, fatigue and cognitive overload.
+Reduced ATP impairs neurotransmitter synthesis, neural repair and cellular antioxidant capacity simultaneously.
+In AuDHD the additional metabolic cost of masking creates a chronic energy deficit that manifests as burnout, fatigue and cognitive overload — not laziness.

 🦠

-Reduced Bacteroidetes/Firmicutes ratio and depleted Lactobacillus and Faecalibacterium characterise the ASD gut microbiome.
+Reduced Bacteroidetes/Firmicutes ratio and depleted Lactobacillus characterise the ASD gut microbiome.
 Leaky gut allows LPS bacterial fragments into circulation, activating TLR4 inflammatory pathways that reach the brain.
-GI symptoms are four times more prevalent in ASD — interoceptive differences mean these are often underreported.
+GI symptoms are four times more prevalent in ASD — interoceptive differences mean they are often underreported until severe.

 🧩

 An excitatory/inhibitory imbalance — too much glutamate, insufficient GABA — is found across both autism and ADHD.
-This creates sensory amplification, anxiety, difficulty with transitions and sleep disruption simultaneously.
-In AuDHD this imbalance compounds: the autistic need for reduced sensory input conflicts directly with the ADHD-driven glutamate hyperactivity state.
+In AuDHD this imbalance compounds: the autistic need for reduced sensory input conflicts directly with the ADHD-driven glutamate hyperactivity state, creating constant internal conflict that amplifies neurological energy expenditure.

 1